TheMisinformationGame/MisinformationGame/docs/Updating.md

+---
+title: Updating
+showPath: true
+---

-# Updating your instance of The Misinformation Game
+# Updating your Instance of The Misinformation Game

 This guide will show you how to update your instance of The Misinformation Game to the latest version from this